 Once an aircraft has been calibrated, the pilot must monitor the system in flight.
-Output rate must be checked with the Application Monitor (if installed) or by noting the amount of chemical used from the aircraft hopper in a given time.
+Output rate must be checked with the Application Monitor (if installed) or by noting the amount of product used from the aircraft tank or hopper in a given time.

 The spray output from each atomiser should be checked visually.
-A reduced or uneven plume of spray from one unit indicates either blockage, incorrect adjustment of the VRU or a slow turning atomiser.
+A reduced or uneven plume of spray from one unit indicates either blockage of a hose, incorrect adjustment of the VRU or a slow turning atomiser.
 Any discrepancies must be noted and reported to maintenance personnel for immediate attention.